supminn/neoG_Backend/ReadME.md

 * Update cart logic using the quantity. (remove a product irrespective of its quantity)
 * Refactor Playlist model & controller logic - populate video data.
 * Create a route using cart ID.
 In this way, all the products to be checked out can be shared via a link.
+* Paging on posts and comments (order by latest date first)